 Today there is little left to indicate that ancient, long-gone landscape.
 The island was eroded by the sea centuries ago, leaving behind the small hill occupied by Goldcliff Fishery, Hill Farm and the circular tower you see today, and the wetlands have been drained and tamed by generations of farmers.

 But there is evidence of these distant times exposed at low tide along the edge of where Goldcliff island once stood.
 Black peat, laid down by the swamp vegetation, protrudes from under the estuary mud, and here and there are the skeletal shapes of fallen oak trees, remains of the ancient forest drowned by the rising sea.

 There is also evidence of our ancestors.
-Excavations deep in the bed of the estuary have revealed butchered animal bones, worked flints and wooden tools, fish traps and the remains of charcoal fires, are well preserved in the fine estuary silts.
+Excavations in the bed of the estuary have revealed butchered animal bones, worked flints and wooden tools, fish traps and the remains of charcoal fires, all well preserved in the fine estuary silts.

 Even more incredibly, some of the footprints of these ancient people have also survived.
 Covered with layers of silt carried on the incoming tide the day they were created, the footprints have been preserved for thousands of years under layers of mud.
 They are gradually been exposed by tidal erosion, only to be washed away again within a few days.

 Archaeologists have been studying these footprints for almost 20 years.
 They have been able to follow individuals and groups of people, many of them children, as they moved through the saltmarsh and mudflats, building a detailed picture of their movements.